Benchmark or trig pillar: what’s in a name?

 The trig pillar

-Identified on an OS Explorer map by a small blue triangle with a dot in the middle, a trig pillar (triangulation pillar) is a familiar sight when you’re out and about exploring Britain.
+Identified on an OS Explorer map the trig point map symbol is a small blue triangle with a dot in the middle, a trig pillar (triangulation pillar) is a familiar sight when you’re out and about exploring Britain.
 Between 1936 and 1962 around 6,500 were built to form a state-of-the-art network to re-map Britain.
 The trig pillar provided a solid base for the theodolites used by the survey teams engaged in the retriangulation of the country, the mathematical process that made accurate map-making possible.
 In the same way that BMs mark an accurate height, trig pillars mark a point with an accurate horizontal position (eastings and northings coordinates).
 In addition, most, but not all, trig pillars also have a flush bracket, to define their height above sea level.

 How we survey Britain today